Centers for Pain Control and Vein Care

 Varicose veins affect the vascular health of 35% of people in the United States.
 If large, twisted veins are causing you pain, you can find comprehensive treatment services at the Centers for Pain Control and Vein Care.
-The experienced physicians provide sclerotherapy and laser treatments at offices in Hobart, LaPorte, Munster, Valparaiso, and Highland, Indiana, to destroy damaged veins and improve your vascular health.
+The experienced physicians provide sclerotherapy and laser treatments at offices in Hobart, LaPorte, Munster, and Valparaiso, Indiana, to destroy damaged veins and improve your vascular health.
 Find out which varicose vein treatment is right for you by calling the Centers for Pain Control and Vein Care office nearest you or request an appointment online today.

 Varicose veins are enlarged, bulging veins that most often develop on the legs due to venous insufficiency.

 These veins become enlarged when the valves that keep blood flowing in one direction fail and allow blood to flow backward through the vein.
 As the blood begins to pool, your vein becomes large and twisted, causing a noticeable bulge in your skin.

 Your legs tend to develop varicose veins because the blood moving through your legs has to fight gravity as it travels back to your heart.
 Your risk for varicose veins increases if you’re overweight or obese or if you’re pregnant.

 Standing for long periods of time and having a family history of varicose veins also increase the likelihood of you developing varicose veins.

 When should I seek treatment for varicose veins?